nats-io/nats.deno/jetstream.md

 As you can see, it is possible for your callback to get `null` for both the error and the message argument.
-The reason for this, is that JetStream sends standard nats `Msg` that contains headers to inform the client of various things.
+The reason for this, is that JetStream sends standard NATS `Msg` that contains headers to inform the client of various things.
 When using iterators, any control message is handled, so your iterator won't see them.
-When using callbacks this is not possible.
+When specifying callbacks to process your `JetStreamSubscription` or `JetStreamPullSubscription`, this is not possible.
 Protocol messages will be handled behind the scenes, but your callback will still be invoked.